howdyai/botkit/packages/docs/index.md

 ### Native Bot Builder Dialogs

-Bot Builder dialogs can live alongside Botkit!
+[BotBuilder dialogs](https://npmjs.com/packages/botbuilder-dialogs) can live alongside Botkit!
 Define dialogs using `WaterfallDialogs`, `ComponentDialogs`, or your own derived dialog class.
 Then, make them available for your bot to use by calling `controller.dialogSet.add()`:

 ```javascript
 const { WaterfallDialog } = require('botbuilder-dialogs');